ItsZyad/dClasses/README.md

 To change the value of global attribute you can access it from within any of the class' methods using the `^` (carat) prefix as shown in the example above.

-*Note: the `GetClassRef` procedure simply returns a binary representation of the class with the provided name in the provided queue.
+*Note: the `GetObjectRef` procedure simply returns a binary representation of the class with the provided name in the provided queue.
 You can find its full explanation in the documentation.md file.*

 ## Working With Methods